dperique/Kubernetes_tutorials/Kubernetes_Cluster_observations.md

 ## Galera scanario and wrong use of Kubernetes deployments

-We have a three node Galera cluster using [Severalnines](https://github.com/severalnines/galera-docker-mariadb) setup with three mysql pods managed by their own deployment.
+Let's say we have a three node Galera cluster using [Severalnines](https://github.com/severalnines/galera-docker-mariadb) setup with three mysql pods managed by their own deployment.
 This means that if a mysql pod dies, the deployments will retart them.
 We have noticed that due to